For sleeping

 📍 Plateau des Lacs du Taillefer

 Bivouac only in areas defined and signposted on site.
-Swimming and aquatic activities prohibited.
+Swimming and water activities prohibited.

 With guard dogs (Patous)